bruceravel/demeter/documents/Artemis/_sources/plot/plotlist.txt

 The :button:`Clear,light` button at the bottom of the Plot window is used to remove all content from the plotting list.

-Items in the list can be reordered by dragging and dropping while holding down the control key.
+Items in the list can be reordered by :mark:`drag,..` dragging and dropping while holding down the control key.
 Note that an item will be placed *after* the item on which it is dropped.

 :mark:`rightclick,..` Right clicking on an item will post a pop-up button for removing that item from the list.
 Selecting more than one